 Trustees & Project Leader

-In 1968 St. Augustine’s Church began running a parent and toddler group.
+In 1968 St. Augustine’s Church began running a Pre school play group.
 They soon extended this to community lunches, ESOL classes and social activities in response to local need.
 The work grew over the years, and when Calderdale became a dispersal area for the asylum process in the early 2000s the outreach extended to people who needed help to settle into life in the UK.

 St. Augustine’s Centre became an independent charity in 2009, and provision continues to expand.
-We are a community centre for anyone who needs help, advice or support, still rooted in the Christian values founded by St. Augustine’s Church.
+We are a community centre for anyone who needs help, advice or support, working along the values of community, sanctuary, nurture and respect.
 We welcome the vulnerable and care for all, regardless of faith, ethnicity, background or any other factors.
 People access support and advice in a warm and welcoming environment, and find community here.

 Our Funders and Partners